mat-docs/ATLAS.Site/docs/key-functionality/index.md

 - Load a historical session file (often called an .ssn file).

 - Build a display to view the data—think of this like setting up your dashboard.

-- ATLAS includes a “System Monitor” to help you manage projects and devices, and a tool called ADS (ATLAS Data Server) to connect to real-time data sources 1.

 ### 3. Distribute and Capture